-Sausage frenzy at world's biggest wine fest
+What happens at world's biggest wine festival

 Today there's more than sausages on offer, with several renowned local restaurants shutting down and moving their kitchens to the Wurstmarkt grounds for the festival.

-Pfalz's two best-known specialties are Dampfnudeln (sweet or savory steamed puddings) and Saumagen (stuffed cow's stomach).
+Pfalz's two best-known specialties are Dampfnudeln (sweet or savory steamed puddings) and Saumagen (stuffed pig's stomach).

 Saumagen doesn't sound that appetizing but it tastes like a pork and bacon meatloaf mixed with diced boiled potatoes and herbs.